-There is plenty of files-transfer apps on the Google Play Store.
+There are plenty of files-transfer apps on the Google Play Store.
 Yet, hardly any of them cut as a robust and reliable solution.
-Even, Google’s attempts like the NFC-based Android Beam and Files Go failed to leave a lasting mark.
+Even earlier Google attempts like the (NFC-based) Android Beam and Files Go failed to leave a lasting mark.
 In a nutshell, Android file-sharing options are all over the place.
 On the other hand, we have AirDrop on the Apple side of things, which lets its users transfer files across iPhones, iPads, and Macs seamlessly.
 Its high time that Android had something like this.
-Well, it seems you won’t have to wait longer as apparently, Google is up to something, again!

-Although, Nearby Share has been under development for months now, recently, it has got a new icon and few changes in the overall user interface.
+Although, Nearby Share has been under development for months now, recently, it has got a facelift.
 So, let’s check out what’s new and how it all works.

 As a prerequisite, do enable Bluetooth and Location on both the sender and recipient’s device.
 It also goes without saying that both devices must be in close proximity.